Tellico Dam: Completion and recent history

-The Tellico lake began to form on November 29, 1979, after the gates were closed on the dam.
+Tellico Reservoir began filling on November 29, 1979, after the gates were closed on the dam.

-Still intent on development projects to improve the economic conditions of the Little Tennessee Valley, the TVA began sales on lakefront acreage that the agency seized through eminent domain.
-Many landowners whose property was seized by TVA were unable to qualify to bid on their former lands.
+Still intent on development projects to improve the economic conditions of the Little Tennessee Valley, TVA began sales on lakefront acreage that the agency seized through eminent domain.
+Many impacted landowners were unable to qualify to bid on their former properties.
+Respective analysis of TVA's acquisition methods with the Tellico Project have been cited as abuse of property rights.

 In April 1982, the Tellico Reservoir Development Agency (TRDA) was established by the Tennessee state legislature with state and TVA funding, to promote economic development initiatives in the Tellico region.
-The TRDA assisted in the creation of several industrial parks for industrial and corporate investment to reduce the unemployment rate in the area.
-In September of the same year, the TVA suggested constructing toxic waste dumps on Tellico-acquired sites.
-One of these sites known as the Tellico Peninsula, was billed as the prime spot on the Tellico site for economic development.
-Despite attempts, the Tellico Peninsula site has remained undeveloped since site work was completed in the 1980s, aside from a Christensen Shipyards facility which closed following the Great Recession.
-In 2017, proposals were announced for the site to be redeveloped into a mixed-use town center community.
+The TRDA assisted in the creation of several industrial parks for corporate investment seeking to reduce local unemployment.
+In September of the same year, the TVA proposed constructing toxic waste dumps on Tellico-acquired sites.
+One of these development sites known as the Tellico Peninsula, was billed as the prime site in the Tellico area.
+Despite several attempts, the Tellico Peninsula site has remained largely undeveloped since site preparation work was completed in the 1980s, aside from a Christensen Shipyards facility which closed following the Great Recession in 2011.
+In 2017, proposals were announced for the site to be redeveloped into a mixed-use community.